-The puffin is one of the country's favourite birds and the Farne Islands are one of the best places to see them up close.
+The puffin is one of the country's favourite birds, and the Farne Islands off the coast of Northumberland are home to one of the largest colonies in the UK.

-Historically, rangers have undertaken a full puffin census every five years.
-However, the 11 strong ranger team have begun monitoring the puffin population annually.
-They will count the puffins every year as part of efforts to stop a downward trend in global numbers.
-There are fears that climate change and overfishing are making it more difficult for the seabirds to find the sand eels they like to eat.
+Historically, the Farnes rangers have undertaken a full puffin census every five years.
+However, since 2018 they have been monitoring the puffin population annually, as part of efforts to stop a downward trend in global puffin numbers.

-As puffins nest underground, the rangers have to check whether the holes are occupied or not.
+As puffins nest underground, the rangers have to check whether the numerous burrows across the islands are occupied or not.
 By looking out for signs of puffin footprints and fresh digging, our rangers count the feathered occupants living inside the nests.

 Once the puffin numbers are recorded, the rangers can tell if there has been a growth or decline of the colony.
 This information is fed into national data that helps monitor trends and gives an indication of what can be done to help the puffin species survive.